 Atlantic Africans created one of the most revolutionary aesthetic movements of the modern world.
 From the shores of West African kingdoms to Caribbean plantations and mainland American metropoles, they circulated music of many kinds in the face of enslavement.
 Audible evidence of this story survives in countless living traditions that bear the mark of African diasporic innovation, traditions like kompa, jazz, reggaeton, country, hip-hop, zydeco, blues, and merengue, to name just a few.
 Yet we know far too little about the contours of African Atlantic musical life in the early modern era.
 It was during this time period that Black cultures took root in the Americas and transformed global sound.

 I am writing a book on sonic culture in the African Atlantic world that examines an assemblage of artifacts including published narratives, archival documents, and musical performance.
 “African Atlantic Sound” broadens the historical narrative of colonization and slavery to more fully account for the experiences of Africans and their descendants while trumpeting the legacy of performers whose names have largely been forgotten but whose sounds echo still.

 Digital Sound Studies.
 Co-editor, with Darren Mueller and Whitney Trettien.
-(Duke UP, October 2018).
+(Duke 2018).

-Fiddling with Freedom: Solomon Northup’s Musical Trade in 12 Years a Slave was published on Sounding Out!: The Sound Studies Blog, in a special forum on sound in the nineteenth century.
+Fiddling with Freedom: Solomon Northup’s Musical Trade in 12 Years a Slave.
+Sounding Out!: The Sound Studies Blog, December 16, 2013.